Ongoing Research

 Korea’s COVID-19 aid

 I created a dataset for this research project, and wrote a working paper for KEI on a similar topic.
-With my co-author Jeheung Ryu, we presented the preliminary findings at ISA 2023 Annual Conference in Montreal, 2022 International Conference for Public Diplomacy, and Korean Association for International Studies 2022 Annual Conference.
-This paper is currently under review.
+I presented the preliminary findings at ISA 2023 Annual Conference in Montreal, 2022 International Conference for Public Diplomacy, and Korean Association for International Studies 2022 Annual Conference.
+This project is currently paused.